 If you are a disabled veteran who receives from the US Department of Veteran Affairs (1) 100% disability compensation due to a service-connected disability; and (2) a rating of 100% disabled or of individual unemployability, you are entitled to an exemption from taxation of the total appraised value of your residence homestead.
 Beginning in 2012, this benefit has been extended to the surviving spouse upon the veteran's death with certain restrictions.

 Another type of exemption granted is the disabled veteran exemption.
 You may qualify for this exemption if you are either (1) a veteran who was disabled while serving with the US armed forces or (2) the surviving spouse of child (under 18 years of age and unmarried) of a disabled veteran or of a member of the armed forces who was killed while on active duty.
 You must be a Texas resident.
 This exemption can be applied to any one property; the property does not need to be your homestead.
-Contact the Appraisal District for additional information on this exemption.
+This includes homesteads donated to disabled veterans by charitable organizations at no cost or not more than 50 percent of the good faith estimate of the homestead's market value.
+The amount of exemption is determined according to the chart below:

-You must use the District's application form. <Click Here> to print a homestead exemption application form.
+You must use the District's application form. <Click Here> to go to the "Forms" section to print a homestead exemption application form.

-You may file late for a homestead exemption and a disabled veteran's exemption up to one year after the date taxes would become delinquent.
+You may file late for a homestead exemption up to two years after the date the taxes would become delinquent and a disabled veteran's exemption up to five years after the date taxes would become delinquent.
 You will receive a new tax statement with a lower amount or a refund if you have already paid your taxes.

 Your completed application may be mailed or scanned and emailed to our office by the deadline date.